Scott Pruitt: Early career

 Pruitt was elected to the Oklahoma Senate in 1998, representing Tulsa and Wagoner counties.
 In 1999 and again in 2005, Pruitt introduced legislation to establish fathers' "property rights" over unborn fetuses, which meant that a pregnant woman would be required to get the consent of the father prior to an abortion.
 After two years in the Senate, Pruitt was selected to serve as the Republican whip from 2001 to 2003.
 He was then selected to serve as the Republican Assistant Floor Leader, a position he held until he left the Senate in 2006.
 During that time he also sat as the chair of a task force for the American Legislative Exchange Council.
 There, he worked to put limits on workers' compensation and sponsored a reform bill that sought to impose drug tests on workers who were involved in job injuries or accidents.

 In 2001, while a freshman state legislator, Pruitt sought his party's nomination to succeed Steve Largent as the representative for Oklahoma's 1st congressional district but was unsuccessful.
 In 2003, after his unsuccessful congressional campaign, Pruitt bought a share in a Triple-A baseball team, the Oklahoma City RedHawks, partnering with major Republican donor Robert A. Funk (reportedly for $11.5 million).
 Pruitt, whose annual salary as a state senator was $38,400, financed his part of the purchase with a loan from SpiritBank.
 In 2010, they sold the team for an undisclosed profit.

 In October 2003, while a state senator, Pruitt purchased a home in Oklahoma City through a shell company, Capitol House L.L.C., in which six partners held equal shares.
-The buyers included lobbyist Justin Whitefield, healthcare executive Jon Jiles, Robert Funk (who was Pruitt's PAC chairman), and attorney Ken Wagner.
+The buyers included lobbyist Justin Whitefield, healthcare executive Jon Jiles, Robert Funk (who was Pruitt's PAC chairman), and attorney Kenneth Wagner.
 The home was purchased at about a $100,000 discount from its purchase price of a year earlier and included its furnishings.
 The seller was Marsha Lindsey, a lobbyist who advocated on behalf of a telecommunications company.
 Lindsey's loss was partly offset by her employer's retirement package.
 Pruitt and Whitefield both lived at the home while on business in the state capital.
 At the time, Whitefield was a registered lobbyist for industry-aligned groups that sought legislative changes to Oklahoma's workers' compensation laws; Pruitt was the major legislative supporter of these efforts.
 The home was sold by the L.L.C. in 2005, for $470,000.
 Pruitt failed to publicly disclose his financial relationships with Whitefield and the others, which were revealed by the press in 2018.
 In 2017, Wagner was hired by Pruitt as the EPA's state and regional affairs adviser.